-Avoid these phrases when communicating with your builder and you’ll be another step closer to a pain-free (and drama-free) project.
+Therefore once you've managed to find a builder, make sure you avoid these phrases when communicating with them and you’ll be another step closer to a pain-free (and drama-free) project.

 The best guarantee of success is to not change your plans mid-project.
 Changes will cost time and money as well as potentially knocking the rest of your project off schedule.
 Take your time to really think through all your design and material choices before you start the project to save yourself (and your builder) any unnecessary hassle down the line.

 If you're not in a rush then you're unlikely to be a priority job for your builder.
 To prevent your builder from taking on other jobs in the meantime, and to ensure they dedicate their time to you, you need to communicate timelines before work begins and set expectations for completion times.

 On the flip side, if you want a job to be done as soon as possible then you face a delicate balancing act.
 While some trustworthy builders might be able to fit you in quickly, reputable builders generally shouldn’t be available on the day, or the day after you talk to them.

 If your builder can start tomorrow, there's a good chance they have no other work on, which should make you question why exactly that is.

 It’s your project, and you are ultimately in charge and all builders and subcontractors will take their lead from you, so make sure you know exactly what you want and can articulate that to the various parties involved.

 Loosely drawn plans lead to ambiguities when calculating how to pay a builder and can result in nasty surprises on site, neither of which makes for a happy project manager (or builder).
 Again this could set your project timescale off kilter and make it incredibly difficult to stick to a budget.